 What is the EU Entry/Exit System (EES)?

-The EES is a new border control system being introduced across the Schengen Area, which includes popular holiday destinations like France, Spain, Italy, Portugal, Greece, and many more.
+The EES is a new border control system used across the Schengen Area, which includes popular holiday destinations like France, Spain, Italy, Portugal, Greece, and many more.

 Instead of getting a manual stamp in your passport when you enter or leave the EU, the EES will digitally record your movements.
 Each time you cross a Schengen border, the system will log: